kubedb/docs/docs/guides/mongodb/concepts/autoscaler.md

 - `containerControlledValues` specifies which resource values should be controlled.
 Allowed values are "RequestsAndLimits" and "RequestsOnly".
 - `resourceDiffPercentage` specifies the minimum resource difference between recommended value and the current value in percentage.
 If the difference percentage is greater than this value than autoscaling will be triggered.
 - `podLifeTimeThreshold` specifies the minimum pod lifetime of at least one of the pods before triggering autoscaling.

-- `InMemoryScalingThreshold` the percentage of the Memory that will be passed as inMemorySizeGB for inmemory database engine, which is only available for the percona variant of the mongodb.
+There are two more fields, those are only specifiable for the percona variant inMemory databases.
+- `inMemoryStorage.UsageThresholdPercentage` If db uses more than usageThresholdPercentage of the total memory, memoryStorage should be increased.
+- `inMemoryStorage.ScalingFactorPercentage` If db uses more than usageThresholdPercentage of the total memory, memoryStorage should be increased by this given scaling percentage.

 ### spec.storage